Encouragement and Testimonials

 Subject: Steve's Encouragement

 Comment: How wonderful to hear from Steve that he enjoys knitting and encourages other guys to follow their interests in this area!
 Good also to hear that he attended a school where such activities were also developed for boys!
 Really most encouraging and unique!
-Just wondering where such
+Just wondering where such schools are?

 Thursday, August 18, 2011Name: Karen